-All incidents of this nature will be treated as a safeguarding concern and in line with the UKCCIS guidance 'Sexting in schools and schools: responding to incidents and safeguarding young people.
-Cases where sexual imagery of people under 18 has been shared by adults and where sexual imagery of a person of any age has been shared by an adult to a child sexual abuse and will be responded to accordingly.
+All incidents of this nature will be treated as a safeguarding concern and in line with the Sharing nudes and seminudes: advice for education settings working with children and young people (March 2024).
+Cases where sexual imagery of people under 18 has been shared by adults and where sexual imagery of a person of any age has been shared by an adult to a child is child sexual abuse and will be responded to accordingly.